midlantica/LovelyBunchOfCoconuts/content/quotes/to-sin-by-silence-when-they-should-protest.md

 ---
-title: "To sin by silence when they should protest"
+title: 'To sin by silence when they should protest'
 ---

 ## "To sin by silence when they should protest makes cowards of men."